 If you’ve been doing tax returns for very long, you may find the thought of having a checklist to do them to be somewhat ridiculous, especially if your tax software has a good “interview” mode that you use and rely on.

 In reality, this checklist has more to do with everything BUT the tax return.
-If you are running a busy tax preparation office during the height of tax season, having an organized and efficient way to handle the large numbers of people coming through your office quickly becomes vital, and if you don’t have a swarm of people coming through at tax season, then you owe it to yourself to take a look at the Tax Return Preparation Marketing System.
+If you are running a busy tax preparation office during the height of tax season, having an organized and efficient way to handle the large numbers of people coming through your office quickly becomes vital, and if you don’t have a swarm of people coming through at tax season, then you owe it to yourself to take a look at your filing season marketing plan.

 This checklist really covers what to do with clients when they walk through the door until they depart with a completed return in hand.
 If you operate your practice as a drop-off service, then you will need to modify this slightly.
 This checklist is based on a new client coming in for whom you have never prepared a 1040 in the past.